CircuitFlyer/circuitflyer.github.io/index.md

 ___

-## Advanced Timer
+## An Advanced Timer

-**The Climb_and_Dive timer builds on the simple timer concept by adding an additional circuit board.
+**The *Climb_and_Dive* timer builds on the simple timer concept by adding an additional circuit board.
 This not only simplifies wiring but allows for some great additional features.**<br>

  <span class="fs-7">
  Coming soon!